-Table 4-D. Willestone Category 2A Category 2B Category 1 Provider Provider Provider Submission deliverables Updated Scope document describing any changes to the Provider's operating environment Updated SoA identifying the current implementation status of applicable controls, and the applicability decision for new or changed controls published since the SoA's last review Independent assessor's "Stage 2" report.
+Table 4-D: Milestone e 3 requirements Category 1 Provider Category 2A Category 2B Provider Provider Submission deliverables Updated Scope document describing any changes to the Provider's operating environment Updated SoA identifying the current implementation status of applicable controls, and the applicability decision for new or changed controls published since the SoA's last review Independent assessor's "Stage 2" report.
 This can be either an ISO27001 or DESE ISMS Scheme report.
-RFFR does not require a Provider to have both audits completed ISO 27001 or DESE ISMS Certificate Updated SoA identifying the current implementation status of applicable controls, and the applicability decision for new or changed controls published since the SoA's last review ISMS selfasssessment report (implementation) Management Assertion Letter Implementation status · · · · · · · · · · · · · · · · · · · supporting specific security objectives have been Assessment method Independently assessed Self-assessed Self-assessed Outcomes to complete process Department acceptance of submission deliverables RFFR accreditation
+RFFR does not require a Provider to have both audits completed ISO 27001 or DESE ISMS Certificate Updated SoA identifying the current implementation status of applicable controls, and the applicability decision for new or changed controls published since the SoA's last review ISMS selfassessment report (implementation) Management Assertion Letter Implementation status Provider's ISMS conforms with ISO 27001 and controls applicable to the organisation have been implemented been implemented been implemented Assessment method Independently assessed Self-assessed Self-assessed Outcomes to complete process Department acceptance of submission deliverables RFFR accreditation